imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 Main Menu - *Network --> Interfaces*

-Once you have navigated to the interfaces page, you can click on the "Edit" button to see the "General Settings" interface tab.
+Once you have navigated to the interfaces page, you can click on the "Edit" button on the interface to see the "General Settings" tab.

 .. image:: ../manual-images/Network-Interfaces-Static-Proto-IPv4.png
   :width: 700